astronomer/docs/software/install-airgapped.md

 id: install-airgapped
 ---

-By default, the Software installation process requires accessing public repositories to download various components:
+By default, the Software installation process requires accessing public repositories to download the following components:

 - Docker images from `quay.io/astronomer` or `docker.io`
 - Astronomer Helm charts from `helm.astronomer.io`